The Ketogains method: Your ultimate guide to gaining muscle and losing fat on a ketogenic diet

 Targeting the minimum effective dose of nutrition

 If your goal is fat loss from your body, then you want to target the minimum effective dose of macronutrients and micronutrients.
-Your priority needs to be adequate
+As shown in the chart below from our analysis of our series of recipe books optimised for different goals, a higher percentage of protein tends to align with a greater nutrient density.

 Can you build muscle on keto?